-Some of the classes you'll take:
+Some of the classes you could take:

-- Survey of Latin America
+- Revolutionary America

-- Readings in History
+- Environmental History

 For a complete listing of required courses for the program in history, please visit the Marquette University Online Bulletin at this link.